 Plastic Surgeon Fees: All consultation and procedure fees for the renowned plastic surgeon are included, ensuring expert care throughout the process.

-Anesthesia Fees: Rest easy knowing that anesthesia costs are also included in the package, ensuring your comfort and safety during the procedure.
+Anaesthesia Fees: Rest easy knowing that anaesthesia costs are also included in the package, ensuring your comfort and safety during the procedure.

 Take-Home Medications: You’ll receive medications to support your healing process and minimize any discomfort during your recovery.